michaeldigiacomi/kde-plasma-gemini-widget/README.md

 # KDE Plasma Gemini Widget

-A KDE Plasma desktop widget (Plasmoid) that allows you to interact with Google Gemini AI directly from your desktop.
+A KDE Plasma desktop widget (Plasmoid) that allows you to interact with Google Gemini AI or a local Ollama instance directly from your desktop.

 ## Features

+*   **Multiple AI Backends:** Choose between Google Gemini or a local Ollama instance.
-*   **Direct Interaction:** Chat with Gemini directly from your desktop panel or desktop.
+*   **Direct Interaction:** Chat with AI directly from your desktop panel or desktop.
-*   **Dynamic Model Selection:** Automatically fetch and select available models associated with your API key (e.g., `gemini-1.5-flash`, `gemini-pro`).
+*   **Dynamic Model Selection:** Automatically fetch and select available models from your chosen backend.
 *   **Markdown Support:** Rich text rendering for code blocks, bullet points, and bold text.
-*   **Production Ready:** Includes copy-to-clipboard functionality and persistent chat history.
+*   **Chat History:** Persistent chat history with session management (new chat, load previous chats).
+*   **Export:** Export your chat conversations to Markdown files.
+*   **Copy to Clipboard:** Right-click any message to copy its content.
-*   **Configurable:** Set your own API key and choose your preferred Gemini model.
+*   **Configurable:** Set your API key (Gemini) or server URL (Ollama) and choose your preferred model.
-*   **History:** Maintains conversation context within the current session.

 ## Screenshots